FIRST-Tech-Challenge/ftcdocs/docs/source/index.rst

 ====================================

 *FIRST* Tech Challenge is a robotics program for middle and high school students.
-It’s way more than building robots, see :doc:|linktext| to see why.
+It’s way more than building robots, see :doc:`About the 𝘍𝘐𝘙𝘚𝘛 Tech Challenge <overview/ftcoverview>` to see why.

-.. _linktext: overview/ftcoverview
-.. |linktext| replace:: About the *FIRST* Tech Challenge

-.. comment
-   The above craziness attempts to replace this:
-   :doc:`About the FIRST Tech Challenge <overview/ftcoverview>`

 .. note::